 Here’s a sales pipeline template to help you visualize your current business process from the first customer interaction all the way to customer acquisition.
 The flexibility to customize these boards with countless columns allows you to make the board as detailed as you want.
 That way, you can filter and sort by the size of the deal, the timeframe it took to close it, and more.

 This template enables you to zoom out and get a bird’s eye view of your existing sales process so you can understand exactly how a CRM application would help you optimize sales funnels.

 3. Define your CRM goals

-Once you’re done studying your own business, think about what you want to achieve with a CRM system.Setting goals ahead of time is a crucial part of your CRM strategy as it keeps you focused on the features that actually affect your business and its bottom line.
+Once you’ve dived into your existing processes and data, it’s time to think about your goals and how you want a CRM system to help you achieve them.Setting goals ahead of time is a crucial part of your CRM strategy as it keeps you focused on the features that actually affect your business and its bottom line.

 Define SMART goals for your CRM team before you even think about looking for new software.
 SMART is an acronym for: